cbednarski/annotweet/README.md

 ## How It's Put Together

-Anotweet is built using the [Slim microframework](http://slimframework.com/) and uses [Twig templates](http://twig.sensiolabs.org/).
+Annotweet is built using the [Slim microframework](http://slimframework.com/) and uses [Twig templates](http://twig.sensiolabs.org/).
 Twitter integration is provided by [twitter-php](https://github.com/dg/twitter-php).